 Paying Employees for On-Call Time and Travel Time

-If you have on-call employees or employees traveling for business, quick question — how do you pay them?
-If you’re unsure of the answer, or questioning whether your existing arrangement is legally compliant, look to federal law to define the basis on which employees are and aren’t entitled to pay.
+If you have on-call employees or employees traveling for the business, quick question — how do you pay them?
+If you’re unsure of the answer or questioning whether your existing arrangement is legally compliant, look to federal law to define the basis on which employees are and aren’t entitled to pay.

 Are employees waiting to be given work entitled to pay?